Table of contents

 Melbourne’s gentrifying, middle ring suburbs are great locations in which to buy townhouses, including Bentleigh and McKinnon in the south east, Reservoir and Preston in the north and Mount Waverley and Glen Waverley in the east.

-Similarly villa units in Melbourne in a suburban suburbs in suburbs make great investments as they are popular amongst young families and older couples
+Similarly, villa units in Melbourne’s inner suburbs are excellent investments, as they are popular among young families and older couples.

 Established apartments in Premium Locations